AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/Container__1.md

 AttributeFamilyType.Container&lt;T> Method
 ==========================================
-AutomationML 2.1 APIGets the CAEX Container for elements of type T, which is owned by this CAEX object
+Gets the CAEX Container for elements of type T, which is owned by this CAEX object

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)